trendsttler/trendsttler/README.md

 ### Hi Devs 👋

 # Karan Soni - @trendsttler
 Hi, I'm Karan— a senior product designer working on to support open source sustainability.
 Previously worked on the Community & Safety team to help communities grow welcoming and productive spaces.
-I live in Oakland, CA and am an East Bay native. 🙌 I'm a huge nerd/geek, Splatoon 2 + ACNH player, and aspiring aerialist. 💕

 ## My values
 💖 Safety and trust<br>